tudelft3d/3dfier/README.md

 In the folder `example_data` there is a small part of the [BGT datasets](http://www.kadaster.nl/web/Themas/Registraties/BGT.htm) (2D 1:1k topographic datasets of the Netherlands), and a part of the [AHN3 LIDAR dataset](https://www.pdok.nl/nl/ahn3-downloads) that can be used for testing.
 The resulting model (in OBJ) can be found in `example_data/output/test_area.obj`

+Further, there is an [open data website](https://3d.bk.tudelft.nl/opendata/3dfier/) that contains 3D models of a few Dutch cities, generated with 3dfier.

 ## Prepare BGT data
 For preparing BGT data as input for 3dfier look at <a href="https://github.com/tudelft3d/3dfier/blob/master/ressources/BGT_prepare/Readme.txt">ressources/BGT_prepare/Readme.txt</a>